SebastianAigner/SebastianAigner.github.io/content/posts/2023-11-24-WithTimeout-Doesnt-Do-What-You-Think-It-Does.md

 the `CancellationException` (or, more precisely, the `TimeoutCancellationException`) was prevented from reaching the scope.
 Forgetting to wrap the `withTimeout` function in this try-catch block will cause the surrounding scope to be canceled, which is not what you may have expected!

+After repeating the mantra "don't catch `CancellationException` without rethrowing it" to myself for ages, it does feel a little bit odd to now catch a subtype of `CancellationException` and not propagate it further.
+Hence, I prefer fix #2.

 ## Fix #2: Use the `withTimeoutOrNull` sibling function